g-merrill/making-a-flask-react-app-from-scratch/README.md

 web: gunicorn wsgi:app
 ```
 28) Commit and push changes
-* If not already automatically starting build and deploying:
+* If not already automatically starting build and deploying :

-28a) Under manual deploy, click Deploy Branch
+28a.
+Under manual deploy, click Deploy Branch

 29) Once deployed, go to the deployed url by clicking Open app at the top of the page
 * Should see Not Found because you haven't set up the root route at '/'
-30) If you navigate to '/api/items' you should see:
+30) If you navigate to '/api/items' you should see :
 ```
 {
 	items: [ ]